 Viewing Options: In this area you will find tools for viewing your image from zooming in and out, full screen or 100%.
 Turning your masks on and off, viewing your mask, turning your layers on and off, or deleting your layers.

 Tools & Finishing: There are some powerful tools in this section to assist in your image editing.
 Some of the new and exciting tools in the section are a 4-stage dust removal, reveal clipped areas in your images, remove chromatic aberration, remove halos, noise reduction.
 You’ll also find the familiar flatten image, merge all, vignette and frequency separation.

 In this section of the panel you will also find two additional panel, including Create Your Own where you can add up to 12 of your own actions and rename them.
-The Sharpening Panel is also found in this section, which has been significantly enhanced.
+In this section you’ll find the Sharpening Panel, which has been significantly enhanced.

 Luminosity Mask Panels – Luminosity With Layers

 The Luminosity with Layers panel uses layers in your layer stack to create your masks.
 This method of mask creation gives you the capability to utilise the colours in a colour image to modify the mask, increasing your ability to specifically target areas of interest in your images.

-This panel is accessed when any of the luminosity selection buttons are pressed on the main panel: Darks, Lights, Midtones, R-Zone, E-Zone or the colour channels are selected.
+Access to this panel is when any of the luminosity selection buttons are pressed on the main panel: Darks, Lights, Midtones, R-Zone, E-Zone or the colour channels are selected.
 Three layers are created in your layer stack, giving full control over your mask creation.
 You can also switch between the colour channels at any time during mask creation to see if a colour channel will better target your desired selection.

 In addition, you have the ability to adjust your blacks, whites and midtones at the push of a button in the Adjust Your Mask section.
 You also have the ability to paint or dodge & burn to further target your selection.